omphalos/proxy-gremlin/README.markdown

 Proxy Gremlin
 =============

-Proxy Gremlin is a tiny middleware library that helps you to intercept and alter proxied responses.
+Proxy Gremlin is a tiny library that helps you to intercept and alter proxied responses.
-It is a middleware tool intended for use with [node-http-proxy](https://github.com/nodejitsu/node-http-proxy).
+It is a middleware-type tool intended for use with [node-http-proxy](https://github.com/nodejitsu/node-http-proxy).

 Example
 =======